All Products

 Source database limits

-• Bandwidth requirements: The server to which the source database belongs must have sufficient outbound bandwidth.
+• Bandwidth requirements: The server where the source database resides must have sufficient outbound bandwidth.
 Otherwise, the data synchronization speed is affected.

-• During schema synchronization and full data synchronization, do not perform DDL operations to change the schemas of databases or tables.
+• During schema synchronization and full data synchronization, do not perform DDL operations that change the database or table structure.
 Otherwise, the data synchronization task fails.

-• If you perform only full data synchronization, do not write data to the source database during data synchronization.
-Otherwise, data inconsistency may occur between the source and destination databases.
-To ensure data consistency, we recommend that you select schema synchronization, full data synchronization, and incremental data synchronization as the synchronization types.
+• If you perform only full data synchronization, do not write new data to the source instance.
+Otherwise, data inconsistency between the source and destination databases occurs.
+To maintain real-time data consistency, we recommend that you select schema synchronization, full data synchronization, and incremental data synchronization.

 Note